 The 2021 Convertible Notes are considered a hybrid financial instrument consisting of a fixed interest rate "host" and various embedded features that required evaluation as potential embedded derivatives under FASB ASC 815, Derivatives and Hedging ("ASC 815").
 Based on the nature of the host instrument and the embedded features, management concluded that none of the conversion, put and redemption features required bifurcation and separate accounting from the host instrument.
 The Company determined that the Additional Interest was an embedded derivative that contains non-credit related events of default.
 As a result, the Additional Interest feature required bifurcation and separate accounting under ASC 815.
-Based on the amount of Additional Interest that would be owed and the likelihood of occurrence, Rocket estimated that the fair value of the Additional Interest feature to be immaterial as of December 31, 2019 and 2018.

-As of December 31, 2019, the stated interest rate was 5.75%, and the effective interest rate was 15.3%.
+Based on the amount of Additional Interest that would be owed and the likelihood of occurrence, the Company estimated the fair value of the Additional Interest feature to be insignificant upon issuance and as of December 30, 2020 and 2019.
+As of December 31, 2020, the stated interest rate was 5.75%, and the effective interest rate was 15.3%.